aparna-kiran/analyst_projects/README.md

 # analyst_projects

 <p>This repository is a collection of my projects of data analysis.</p>
-<p>The credit_card directory contains SQL code for the analyzes of credit card financial data such as </p>
+<p>The credit_card directory contains SQL code for the analysis of credit card financial data such as </p>
 <ul>
   <li> Basic functions - Sorting and Cleansing </li>
   <li> Grouping Data by Year and Quarter </li>